-\Note: A 400-level course taken for undergraduate credit cannot subsequently be changed to graduate credit nor repeated for graduate credit on the 5000 level.
+Note: A 400-level course taken for undergraduate credit cannot subsequently be changed to graduate credit nor repeated for graduate credit on the 5000 level.

-ART 5203 Graduate Perspective Drawing Prerequisite: ART 203 or ART 204, or the equivalent 3 sem. hrs.
-Advanced problems in the rendering of pictorial spa- theoretical study and execution of projects in tr modernist approaches to the perspective window.
-ART 5204 Graduate Figure Drawing 3 sem. hrs.
-Prerequisite: ART 203 or ART 204, or the equivalent Advanced problems in the drawing of the figure.
+ART 5203 Graduate Perspective Drawing

+Prerequisite: ART 203 or ART 204, or the equivalent

+Advanced problems in the rendering of pictorial space, including theoretical study and execution of projects in traditional and modernist approaches to the perspective window.

+ART 5204 Graduate Figure Drawing

+Prerequisite: ART 203 or ART 204, or the equivalent

+Advanced problems in the drawing of the figure.
 Study will include anatomy, rendering techniques, and media exploration.

-ART 5305 Computer Illustration 3 sem. hrs.
-This is an introductory course that allows the stuc computer-generated illustration and communication (Additional \$15 lab fee) ART 5318 Graduate Printmaking: Non-Figurative 3 sem. hrs.
-The use of printmaking media in relief and intaglio for of works of art other than the human figure, with stu- perspectives on figurative graphic art.
-(Additional \$1 dy of historical ART 5319 Graduate Printmaking: Figurative 3 sem. hrs.
-The use of printmaking media in relief and intaglio f of works of art using the human figure, with stud perspectives on figurative graphic art.
-(Additional \$1 y of historical
+ART 5305 Computer Illustration

+This is an introductory course that allows the student to pursue computer-generated illustration and communication techniques.
+(Additional \$15 lab fee)

+ART 5318 Graduate Printmaking: Non-Figurative

+The use of printmaking media in relief and intaglio for the creation of works of art other than the human figure, with study of historical perspectives on figurative graphic art.
+(Additional \$15 lab fee)

+ART 5319 Graduate Printmaking: Figurative

+The use of printmaking media in relief and intaglio for the creation of works of art using the human figure, with study of historical perspectives on figurative graphic art.
+(Additional \$15 lab fee)